micheledisalvatore/test-cateogories-list/README.md

 # Notes
-Check the preview of this project on [netlify](https://boring-bohr-de5933.netlify.com/) Written different user case tests for Item component.
+Check the preview of this project on [netlify](https://boring-bohr-de5933.netlify.com/).

+Written different user test cases for Item component.

 Not accomplished the last user journey due to the fact that it is not part of the requirements.